kamphaus/static-serve/README.md

 # static-serve
-Satic-serve is a very simple and efficient static file server written in Go.
+Static-serve is a very simple and efficient static file server written in Go.

 ```
 Usage: